Why Everyone Love Montepulciano And Pienza

 The apartment was spacious, cozy, and equipped with excellent heating.
 Additionally, the hotel’s location near Siena’s historic center was very convenient.
 I found the reception and breakfast staff to be exceptionally friendly and helpful.

-It’s worth noting that there are grocery stores nearby should you need to do some shopping.
+It’s worth noting that grocery stores are nearby should you need to shop.
 The grounds are well-maintained, and the view is stunning.

-You can definitely do your laundry, but keep in mind that it may take around 4 hours for your clothes to fully dry.
+You can definitely do your laundry, but keep in mind that it may take around 4 hours for your clothes to fully dry in their machines.

 Rome